Leopard gecko care: how to get started

 Shaune was quick to point out that bigger is not always better.
-“Especially with juvenile leopard geckos that need plenty of nutrition, having too much space for live food to escape can mean the difference between a well fed and hungry reptile.
+“Especially with juvenile leopard geckos that need plenty of nutrition, having too much space for live food to escape can mean the difference between a well-fed and hungry reptile.

-So that your leopard gecko has everything it needs to thrive, Swell offer a variety of leopard gecko starter kits, ranging from budget kits, to beginner and finally advanced kits that answer all of your leopard gecko care needs.
-These include the essential items of heat mat, sand substrate, feeding dish and the essential addition of an attractive coconut hide for this nocturnal reptile to hide away.
+So that your leopard gecko has everything it needs to thrive, Swell offer a variety of leopard gecko starter kits, ranging from budget kits to beginner and finally advanced kits that answer all of your leopard gecko care needs.
+These include the essential items of heat mat, sand substrate, feeding dish and the essential addition of an attractive coconut hide for this nocturnal reptile to hideaway.
 A thermostat is also advisable to ensure that the heat mat maintains a comfortable range between 85 – 90F.

 When choosing a starter kit Shaune strongly recommends the Swell Leopard Gecko Kit- Beginner, for younger leopard geckos.
-Whereas if you choose to purchase a larger leopard gecko it would be better to purchase the Swell Leopard Gecko Kit – Advanced, as this provides the additional space required by larger reptiles.
+Whereas if you choose to purchase a larger leopard gecko it would be better to purchase the Swell Leopard Gecko Kit – Gold, as this provides the additional space required by larger reptiles.

 The key to a good leopard gecko habitat

 Shaune says: “Ideally you should always have a hot spot and a cooler area within your vivarium, with the hot spot having a temperature between 85 and 90 degrees Fahrenheit.”
-He was also quick to stress that night time temperatures should be reduced slightly to between 70 to 75 degrees Fahrenheit.
+He was also quick to stress that nighttime temperatures should be reduced slightly to between 70 to 75 degrees Fahrenheit.
 This is also why using a good quality temperature gauge is so important in good leopard gecko care, allowing a loving owner to make sure that the reptile stays comfortable.

-When asked about humidity Shaune cleared up the my confusion by explaining that as desert reptiles leopard geckos do not require a great deal of humidity, with only one exception.
+When asked about humidity Shaune cleared up my confusion by explaining that as desert reptiles leopard geckos do not require a great deal of humidity, with only one exception.
 “Shedding is very important to reptiles and with hatchlings you can expect this to happen every two to four weeks and less frequency as they mature, to eventually settle down into a pattern of something between every six to eight weeks.”

 The reason Shaune wanted to get this across is due to reptiles need for humidity during the shedding process, explaining a few horror stories of leopard geckos losing fingers with their shedding if they lack adequate humidity.
 He says: “as soon as your reptile starts to take on a ghostly, opaque look you want to get some sphagnum moss filled with moisture in a small pot or hide.”
 This is apparently the ideal medium to help the reptile in its shedding process.

-And if there’s any remaining doubt as to the leo being a great first reptile you need only to look into those little sparkling eyes (moving eyelids being a defining feature of the leopard gecko) and the only doubt you’ll have is over how many of these cute critters to get.
+And if there’s any remaining doubt as to the Leo being a great first reptile you need only to look into those little sparkling eyes (moving eyelids being a defining feature of the leopard gecko) and the only doubt you’ll have is over how many of these cute critters to get.